GavinBrelstaff/GavinBrelstaff/README.md

 - 👋 Hi, I’m @GavinBrelstaff
 - 👀 I’m interested in standalone Client-side WebApps
+- I am responsible for the IsolaS2 web-app at https://crs4.github.io/IsolaS2/src/
 - 🌱 I’m currently learning Elixir Nx Axon Bumblebee
 - 💞️ I’m looking to collaborate on ... the above
 - 📫 How to reach me: gjb.crs4 AT gmail.com